 ISRE 2410.26-29 adds procedures that go beyond inquiry and analytics.
 The auditor must read the interim financial information and consider whether anything suggests it is not prepared in accordance with the applicable framework (paragraph 26).
 Other information accompanying the interim financials must also be read for material inconsistencies (paragraph 27).

+Two further requirements round out the work.
 The auditor considers the effect of any misstatements identified, including prior-period unadjusted items (paragraph 28), and obtains evidence that the interim financial information reconciles with the underlying accounting records (paragraph 29).

 Going concern in an interim review

-In practice, this means: inquire of management whether any events or conditions since the last annual financial statements raise doubt about the entity's ability to continue as a going concern.
+In practice, this means: inquire of management whether any events or conditions since the last annual financial statements raise doubt about the entity’s ability to continue as a going concern.
 If the annual audit identified going concern considerations, update your assessment.
-Review the entity's latest forecast, its cash position, its covenant compliance, and any financing arrangements due for renewal within twelve months of the interim period end.
+Review the entity’s latest forecast, its cash position, its covenant compliance, and any financing arrangements due for renewal within twelve months of the interim period end.
+When a material uncertainty exists, check whether the interim financial information includes the disclosures required by the applicable framework.

 Identifying a material uncertainty related to going concern that is not adequately disclosed requires you to modify your conclusion.
 Where the framework requires disclosure and management refuses to make it, you issue an adverse conclusion under ISRE 2410.46-47 (for a departure from the applicable framework).